BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/salmonellapipeline/documentation_salmonella.md

 Based on the input type, both modes (reads + assembly) or only one mode (assembly) is carried out.

-### Mykrobe

-`Mykrobe (v0.13.0)` has a genotyping scheme for *Salmonella typhi*.
-It efficiently identifies the genotypes, AMR and plasmid markers from WGS data or assemblies.
-See [here](https://github.com/Mykrobe-tools/mykrobe?tab=readme-ov-file) for more details.

-## 7. Antimicrobial resistance (AMR) detection
+## 8. Antimicrobial resistance (AMR) characterization

 ### AbriTAMR

-`AbriTAMR 1.0.14` utilises NCBI’s AMRFinderPlus to detect genes associated with AMR.
+`AbriTAMR 1.0.19` utilises NCBI’s AMRFinderPlus to detect genes associated with AMR.
 A validated antibiogram is reported for *Salmonella*.

 The database version is indicated in the output report and summary output file.

 ### ResFinder4